santorog/essentialscala/resources/notes/sequencingcomputations/notes.md

 13/ Functors and Monads - simple definition

-A type like F[A] with a map method is called a functor.
+A type like F[A] with a map method is a functor.
 If a functor also has a flatMap method it is called a monad.

 14/